Bedford Blues: Post war yo-yo era

 The club recovered again after the Second World War and continued to play all the leading clubs and had a great spell in the mid sixties.
 There were three Bedford players regularly in the England team with David Perry and Budge Rogers captaining their county.
 In 1969–70 season Bedford won the Sunday Telegraph English-Welsh rugby union table.
 Probably, the Blues finest hour was in 1975 when Bedford, captained by Budge Rogers beat Rosslyn Park in the final of the Knock Out Cup at Twickenham 28–12.
 There was a gate of nearly 18,000 which at the time was a record attendance.

-Unfortunately this achievement did not continue with the club having little success resulting in many players with great potential leaving he club.
+Unfortunately this achievement did not continue with the club having little success resulting in many players with great potential leaving the club.
 There were bright moments such as John Orwin captaining the England touring party to Australia and Fiji in 1988.
 When the leagues were introduced in 1987-88 Bedford were in Division 2, promoted to Division 1 in 1989 but relegated immediately to finish in Division 3 for a period.